-The solution lies in new-age Employee-generated Learning.
+The solution lies in a scalable approach known as Employee-generated Learning (EGL).
 This ecosystem of reduced learning costs shifts the responsibility for creating learning content from instructional designers to co-creation with employees.
 The result is having relevant learning modules that are always up to date and accessible at any time and place through e-learning software tools like LMS or LXP.

 A few benefits of Employee-generated Learning:

 - It is unequivocally faster, more cost-effective, agile, and scalable than other ways of creating learning, as it will quickly respond to changes in your business scenario.